AlvarBer/Persimmon/docs/src/milestones.md

-In order to guarantee the delivery of the software an incremental approach has been chosen, this implies breaking down the objectives into smaller milestones that can be reached more easily, so in case the last milestone is not reached there is still a substantial product to submit.
+In order to guarantee the delivery of the software an incremental approach has been chosen, this implies breaking down the objectives into smaller milestones that can be accomplished more easily, so in case the last milestone is not reached there is still a substantial product to submit.